 \section{Setup}

 We will encode the region to be redistricted by a planar graph $G=(V,E)$ whose vertices $V$ represent the geographic units out of which districts are built and the edges $E$ encode which geographic units are adjacent.
-Often, the region to be redirected will be a state and geographic units will be either precincts or census blocks.
+Often, the region to be redistricted will be a state and geographic units will be either precincts or census blocks.

-We will cast the problem of finding a redistricting plan with $d$ districts as finding a partition of the vertex set $V$ into $d$ sets.
-One convenient way to encode a redistricting plan with $d$ districts is by specifying a coloring of the graph with $d$ colors which are represented by the numbers $1,\dots,d$.
-The then coloring is simply a function $\xi:V \rightarrow \{1,\dots,d\}$.
-With this notation, the $d$ districts $D_1, \dots, D_d$ are given by
+We will cast the problem of finding a redistricting plan with $d$ districts as that of finding a partition of the vertex set $V$ into $d$ sets.
+One convenient representation of a redistricting plan with $d$ districts is a coloring of the graph with $d$ colors, which are represented by the numbers $1,\dots,d$.
+The coloring is a function $\xi:V \rightarrow \{1,\dots,d\}$.
+With this notation, the $d$ districts $D_1, \dots, D_d$ are defined by

+If $\xi$ is clear in the context, we will at times write $D_i$.
+If there are two plans, $\xi$ and $\xi'$, we will at times abbreviate the $i$th district in each plan as $D_i$ and $D_i'$, respectively.

-A convenient and powerful way to specify the collection of maps of interest is to place a probability measure on the space of redistrictings which we will denote by $\mathcal{D}$.
+A convenient way to specify the collection of maps of interest is to place a probability measure, $\pi$, on the space of redistricting plans, which we will denote by $\mathcal{D}$.
 In the redistricting context, this dates back at least to \cite{MattinglyVaughn2014,fifield2015}.
-We will specify the measure by placing a score function $J\colon \mathcal{D} \rightarrow (-\infty,\infty]$ and then defining the desired measure of redistricting $\pi$ by
+We will specify the measure by placing a score function $J\colon \mathcal{D} \rightarrow (-\infty,\infty]$ and then defining the target distribution $\pi$ by

-Since for a finite graph $G$ the space $\mathcal{D}$ contains a finite number of elements, the relationship in \eqref{eq:pi_def} can be normalized to define a probability measure.
+Since for a finite graph $G$ the space $\mathcal{D}$ contains a finite number of elements, the expression in \eqref{eq:pi_def} can be normalized to define a probability measure.
 The assignment $\xi$ defines a partition, with $d$ elements, of the vertex set $V$.
 We will denote the space of all such partitions by $\mathcal{P}_d(V)$.
 We assume that $J(\xi)$ is invariant under permutations of the labels.
 Namely if $\sigma$ is a permutation of the numbers $\{1,\cdots,d\}$ then $J(\sigma(\xi))=J(\xi)$.
-Thus $\mu$ is a measure $\mathcal{P}_d(V)$.
+Thus $\pi$ is a measure on $\mathcal{P}_d(V)$.